nikolay-turpitko/me-gitpages-hugo/about-me/content/recent projects/taxi.md

 Besides Apache Cordova, jQuery and Dojo, I had a somewhat bitter experience with Google Maps and Geolocation API.
 It worked.
-We used it to show booked route on the map, to estimate price, to self-check by the user that he/she entered a correct addresses.
-Most of times it worked well.
+We used it to show booked route on the map, to estimate price, to self-check by the user that he/she entered correct addresses.
+Most of the times it worked well.
 But there were errors, when it found entirely different geo-position for address, provided by user.
 User was disappointed.
 We could do nothing, that's how Google parsed entered address, probably, because correct address was not in their database.
 We could not solve this at our side.
 Human operator during phone call usually corrects this issues, but blames us at the same time.
-Another issue with Google APIs is that Google likes to drop it's products.
+Another issue with Google APIs is that Google likes to drop its products.
 We used GWT in admin's web app (it was not created by me, but I helped to fix several issues in it).
 When Google dropped GWT support and changed maps or geo API, we was in unpleasant situation.